AMERICAN HISTORY X ANALYSIS

 It’s about decent, hard working Americans falling through the cracks.

-As is commonly known, the most severe negative emotions are being cultivated with a sense of jeopardy and danger, and Derek voices out a new actuality for his followers, which had been early imposed upon himself.
-Nothing gives rise to anxiety and concern more than a restless compulsive idea about the enemies around.
-Emotions are generally brought into poor correlation with the facts, therefore all but every Derek’s demagogic insult is textured of empty shell prejudices.
-In a scene within a parking lot (prior to an assault on the store) the ‘Prince’ voices yellow-paged figures on millions of immigrants and billions of dollars of social benefits.
-He urges the group to open eyes and to look over the enemies, who used to rape the country, they all (Derek and his followers) love.
-Looking further forward to a wisdom-like question of Dr. Sweeney: ‘HAS ANYTHING YOU’VE DONE MADE YOUR LIFE BETTER?’, none of the present young men including Derek made something that made this country or their lives better.
-All while stigmatizing the government for a standstill, Vinyard pushes for action: with violence and intolerance instead of self-improvement and endeavor to make a state a better place.
-With an assault on the night store, Derek makes himself an enemy of the state, the one he used to see in the others around his own clique.
+As is commonly known, the most severe negative emotions are being cultivated with a sense of jeopardy and danger, and Derek Vinyard voices out a new actuality for his followers, which had been imposed upon himself.
+Nothing gives rise to anxiety and concern more than a restless, compulsive idea about the enemies around.
+Emotions are generally brought into poor correlation with the facts; therefore, all but every Derek’s demagogic insult is based on empty shell prejudices.
+In a scene within a parking lot (before an assault on the store), the ‘Prince’ voices yellow-paged figures on millions of immigrants and billions of dollars of social benefits.
+He urges the group to open their eyes and to look over the enemies who used to rape the country; they all (Derek Vinyard and his followers) love.
+Looking further forward to a wisdom-like question of Dr. Sweeney: ‘HAS ANYTHING YOU’VE DONE MADE YOUR LIFE BETTER?’, none of the present young men, including Derek, have done anything that made this country or their lives better.
+All while stigmatizing the government for a standstill, Vinyard pushes for action: with violence and intolerance instead of self-improvement, and endeavors to make the state a better place.
+With an assault on the night store, Derek Vinyard makes himself an enemy of the state, the one he used to see in the others around his clique.

-Finding himself in custody, Derek at first follows his adopted behavioral pattern.
+Finding himself in custody, Derek Vinyard at first follows his adopted behavioral pattern.
 He makes a claim about himself with a swastika tattoo and joins the ranks of a prison entourage.
-Derek’s landscape of things and orienteers is being shattered when the racial foundations he had believed were given away to make some money.
-The so-called ‘friends’ and ‘us’ come to be enemies and haters who harass Derek with humiliating maiming injuries.
-The adhering of the mob mentality ultimately brings the main character to a restless dilemma and an inner conflict.
-Either you join us or everyone against you and us above all.
-Later on, Derek’s ex-girlfriend Stacey cauterizes her ex-lover and ‘prince’ as a traitor and an enemy: Stacy renounces an idea to leave the neighborhood and start a new life.
-The former mentor Cameron unveils his indeed nature as a greedy puppet-master, who used to rake up the fire with the hands of insulted young men.
-The old man sets sights on Danny Vinyard as a heritor of Derek’s ‘mission’.
-The day-old friend Seth points a gun at Derek in a pursuit to kill a man, he had been devoted to.
+Derek’s landscape of things and orientations is shattered when the racial foundations he had believed were given away to make some money.
+The so-called ‘friends’ and ‘us’ come to be enemies and haters who harass Derek with humiliating, maiming injuries.
+Adhering to the mob mentality ultimately brings the main character to a restless dilemma and an inner conflict.
+Either you join us, or everyone is against you and us above all.
+Later on, Derek’s ex-girlfriend Stacey cauterizes her ex-lover and ‘prince’ as a traitor and an enemy: Stacy renounces the idea of leaving the neighborhood and starting a new life.
+The former mentor Cameron unveils his indeed nature as a greedy puppet who used to rake up the fire with the hands of insulted young men.
+The old man sets his sights on Danny Vinyard as a heritor of Derek’s ‘mission’.
+The day-old friend Seth points a gun at Derek Vinyard in an attempt to kill a man he had been devoted to.
 Along with that, Vinyard expresses anything but weakness or inactivity: he sandbags the former tutor to take a younger brother out of this environment.

 That’s why you have to stay open